 Frequently Asked Questions

-How is Greenfield different?
+How are Greenfield Natural Meat Co.® products different?

 An animal health program is developed for each animal that supports their wellbeing, health and rapid diagnosis and treatment in the event of illness.
 This includes vaccination protocols, accurate record keeping, and training for everyone who handle animals.
 It covers how to introduce new arrivals to the herd, how to treat sick or injured animals, and how to humanely euthanize animals if needed.
 Veterinarians have a key role in helping producers to meet these requirements.